-- Program Cost: The cost of a CNA program can vary from school to school, but in general, CNA training programs are less expensive than an LPN training program, as the curriculum is less in-depth.
-Vocational schools, community colleges and some medical facilities offer CNA training programs and may charge tuition by the credit hour or as a flat program fee.
-When calculating the total cost of a program, be sure to include the cost of books, course materials and uniform, background check fees, medical examination/TB test fees and the cost of the certification exam in addition to the tuition.
+The cost of a CNA program can vary from school to school, but in general, CNA training programs are less expensive than an LPN training program, as the curriculum is less in-depth.
+Vocational schools, community colleges, and some medical facilities offer CNA training programs and may charge tuition by credit hour or as a flat program fee.
+When calculating the total cost of a program, be sure to include the cost of books, course materials and uniforms, background check fees, medical examination/TB test fees, and the cost of the certification exam in addition to the tuition.

-- Time Commitment: A CNA training program can take anywhere from 4 to 12 weeks to complete, and will include clinical training hours in addition to classroom hours.
-One of the reasons becoming a CNA is a great entry into the nursing profession is this fast completion time, meaning CNAs can enter the work force much more quickly than an aspiring LPN or RN.
+A CNA training program can take anywhere from 4 to 12 weeks to complete and will include clinical training hours in addition to classroom hours.
+One of the reasons becoming a CNA is a great entry into the nursing profession is this fast completion time, meaning CNAs can enter the workforce much more quickly than aspiring LPN or RN.
 Many CNAs use a position as a CNA to determine if nursing is the right career for them, and may decide to become an LPN or RN at a later date.